Antivirus pioneer John McAfee found dead in Spanish prison - WTMJ

 California chipmaker Intel, which bought McAfee’s company in 2011 for $7.68 billion, for a time sought to dissociate the brand from its controversial founder by folding it into its larger cybersecurity division.
 But the rebranding was short-lived, and Intel in 2016 spun out the cybersecurity unit into a new company called McAfee.

+Jaime Le, a McAfee company spokesperson, said in a statement: “Although John McAfee founded the company, he has not been associated with our company in any capacity for over 25 years.
+That said, our thoughts go to his family and those close to him.”

+A spokesperson with the U.S. Embassy in Madrid said it was aware of the reports about McAfee’s death but would not comment for privacy reasons.

-Brito reported from Barcelona, Spain, Hatton reported from Lisbon, Portugal.
-Adrian Sainz in Memphis, Tenn., Barbara Ortutay in Oakland, Calif. and David Hamilton in San Francisco contributed.
+Brito reported from Barcelona and Hatton reported from Lisbon, Portugal.
+Adrian Sainz in Memphis, Tenn., Barbara Ortutay in Oakland, Calif., David Hamilton in San Francisco and Matt O’Brien in Providence, R.I., contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.